dgwatkins/wcml/readme.txt

 * Bug fix: cart strings not displaying in the correct language in some conditions
 * Bug fix: prices in secondary currencies were not updated on the front end after changing the price (the cache was not invalidated)
 * Bug fix: shipping classes were not synchronized for translated products in some circumstances
-* Bug fix: translated endpoints were missing from teh rewrite rules after updating the permalinkst pull
+* Bug fix: translated endpoints were missing from teh rewrite rules after updating the permalinks
 * Bug fix: stock status was sometimes not synchronized correctly when changing the stock manually
 * Bug fix: when using the default category base the language switcher did not show translated urls on the front end
 * Updated the cart cache hashes logic according to new WooCommerce logic